tluizleite/oplab-challenge/README.md

 - python -m pip install python-dotenv

 The script expects an argument in command line, the keyword/phrase to search.
 The 10 tweets found are stored in a file called result.
-- Example: python searchTwitter "Big Brother Brasil"
+- Example: python searchTwitter.py "Big Brother Brasil"

 ### Frontend